TREETOPS MUSIC’S - Policies/Terms and Conditions (updated 6/11/20)

 IN-CLASS POLICIES -

-GOOEY BASKET - Everyone please go on "goo patrol" while in class by keeping your eyes on any instruments that go in children's mouths and placing them in the goody basket (We'll point it out to you).
+GOOEY BASKET - Everyone please go on "goo patrol" while in class by keeping your eyes on any instruments that go into children's mouths and placing them in the goody basket (We'll point it out to you).
 When in doubt, send it to the goo!
 The instruments will be disinfected immediately after class or feel free to take care of it yourself with the wipes provided.
 Hand sanitizer is also provided.
 If we work together we can help keep everyone healthy!

 GUESTS - Additional caregivers and adult family members are very welcome with prior permission from the director.
 We need to know ahead of time if an extra person is coming so that the class isn't too large on any one day.
 We're happy to have an older sibling or visiting cousin come to a class occasionally but it is absolutely necessary to obtain prior permission if you wish to bring another child.
 Depending on the size of our class we may need to limit you to just one, maybe two guests/class.
-Guests, adults and children, must participate with us and not sit out on the sidelines as it's distracting for the kids and our classes are all about "music together".
+Guests, adults and children, must participate with us and not sit out on the sidelines as it's distracting for the kids and in our classes we make "music together".
 If you bring another child more than twice a semester a "drop-in" fee of $10 will be charged after the 2nd time.
 Again you must receive permission for an unregistered child to attend and it shouldn't be a regular thing.

-TARDINESS (don't worry!) - We hope that everyone will be on time for our classes, and in fact we hope you'll come a little early (5" is fine) to settle in and enjoy listening to a little before-class music and to play the gathering drum!
-Longer than 10” beforehand may prove to be too much time in one setting for some children and before the end of class they could become fussy.
+TARDINESS (don't worry!) - We hope that everyone will be on time for our classes, and in fact we hope you'll come a little early (5" is fine) to settle in, visit with one another and to play the gathering drum.
+Longer than 10” beforehand may prove to be too much time in one setting for some children and before the end of class they may become fussy.
 However, we understand that occasionally circumstances may keep people from arriving on time.
 Please don’t worry and come anyway!
 If you’re running behind please just quietly come in and join us!